Housing Accommodations Procedure

 advance as possible will receive preference as housing placements are made.

 - Students with an apparent (visible) disability are not required to present documented medical evidence of their disabling condition.
-However, the Director of DS/designee may request recommendations for accommodations from the student’s treatment provider.
+However, the Coordinator may request recommendations for accommodations from the student’s treatment provider.

-- The Director of DS/designee will review all provided documentation and discuss the accommodation request with the student.
+- The Coordinator will review all provided documentation and discuss the accommodation request with the student.

-- The Director of DS/designee will make a formal recommendation for accommodation to the Office of Residence Life.
+- The Coordinator will send a notification letter for any approved accommodations to the Office of Residence Life.
 A copy of the recommendation will also be provided to the student.

 - Late requests will be accepted and considered, however fewer reasonable accommodation options may be available at later points in the academic year.
-The University will make reasonable efforts to accommodate late requests as space becomes available.
+Residence Life will make reasonable efforts to accommodate late requests as space becomes available.

 - Denial of a requested accommodation will be formally documented and provided to the student.
-The student may appeal the denied accommodation as outlined in Process B of the Equal Opportunity, Harassment (Sexual Misconduct), and Nondiscrimination Policy and Procedures.
+The student may appeal the denied accommodation as outlined in the Disability Services Appeal Process.